George Floyd protests in New York City: Initial protests (May 28–30)

-May 30

-In the early hours of May 30, a 31-year-old lawyer named Urooj Rahman, and a 32-year-old lawyer named Colinford Mattis, were arrested for throwing a Molotov cocktail at an abandoned NYPD van.
+In the early hours of May 30, a 31-year-old lawyer named Urooj Rahman, and a 32-year-old lawyer named Colinford Mattis, were arrested for throwing a Molotov cocktail at an unoccupied NYPD van.
 On July 1, both were charged with seven federal charges and faced long mandatory minimum sentences.
 In October 2021, both pleaded guilty in federal court in Brooklyn to one count apiece of possession of a destructive device.
-In June 2022, under revised agreements before U.S. District Judge Brian Cogan in Brooklyn, both pleased guilty of conspiracy to commit arson and possession of an explosive device.
+In June 2022, under revised agreements before U.S. District Judge Brian Cogan in Brooklyn, both pleaded guilty of conspiracy to commit arson and possession of an explosive device.
 Both attorneys were disbarred, and each was ordered to pay $30,137 in restitution to New York City.
 In November 2022, Rahman was sentenced to 15 months in prison.
 In January 2023, Mattis was sentenced to one year and one day in prison.

 Reverend Al Sharpton, Gwen Carr, and other activists held a vigil for George Floyd on Staten Island, near where Eric Garner had been killed in 2014.

-In Jackson Heights and Woodside in Queens, nearly 1,000 protesters marched from Diversity Plaza at Broadway and 37th Road to the New York City Police Department (NYPD) 115th Precinct station on Northern Boulevard.
+In Jackson Heights and Woodside in Queens, nearly 1,000 protesters marched from Diversity Plaza at Broadway and 37th Road to the NYPD 115th Precinct station on Northern Boulevard.

 Around 5,000 people were estimated to have attended various protests around the city.
 A video circulated depicting an incident in Brooklyn where a police officer pulled a protester's mask off to pepper spray him.
 The officer was eventually suspended.
-There were no arrests among the large crowd around Barclays Center, but a few people were arrested from breaking windows nearby.
-At the end of the third day of unrest, a total of 345 arrests had been made, 33 police officers were injured, and 47 police vehicles have thus far been damaged or destroyed, with several set on fire.
-Although several videos showed instances of police violence against protesters, no statistics have were made available about the number of injured participants.
+There were no arrests among the large crowd around Barclays Center, but a few people were arrested for breaking windows nearby.
+At the end of the third day of unrest, a total of 345 arrests had been made, 33 police officers were injured, and 47 police vehicles had been damaged or destroyed, with several set on fire.
+Although several videos showed instances of police violence against protesters, no statistics were immediately made available about the number of injured participants.